TritonSE/linters/README.md

       If the lint check passes, you should see a message to that effect, and you should be able to commit.
 Otherwise, you should see a list of lint errors, and the commit should be aborted.

-   1. Stage and commit the `.husky` directory.
+1. Stage and commit the `.husky` directory, along with your `package.json` and `package-lock.json` for the backend and frontend.

 ## CircleCI Configuration